Copyright © 2004 by Don Bell

 Nearly a decade earlier, in 1633, Sir Anthony van Dyck had painted an extraordinary portrait of the then twenty-four-year-old queen.
-It depicted the beautiful queen and the diminutive court attendant standing on either side of Pug who was balancing on Sir Jeffrey's forearm.
+It depicted the beautiful Henrietta Maria and the diminutive court attendant standing on either side of Pug who was balancing on Sir Jeffrey's forearm.

 Like those of other artists who painted the queen's likeness, Van Dyck's painting reflects Queen Henrietta Maria's legendary beauty.
-However, after eleven-year-old Princess Sophia of Bavaria first met Henrietta Maria in 1641, she related a curious and rather unflattering description of her aunt's appearance: 1
+However, after eleven-year-old Princess Sophia of Bavaria1 first met Henrietta Maria in 1641, she related a curious, and rather unflattering description of her aunt's appearance:

 On encountering a fierce winter's storm during the voyage, Queen Henrietta Maria rallied her ship's officers by spiritedly proclaiming, "Queens of England are never drowned!"

 Though each side could claim supporters of every class, families were often fiercely split in their loyalties.
-At first, the Cavaliers had a decided advantage in their superior cavalry; however, the Roundheads eventually gained the upper hand due to their ability to raise money through taxation to better equip their forces.
+The Cavaliers had a decided advantage in their superior cavalry; however, the Roundheads eventually gained the upper hand owed to their ability to raise money through taxation to better equip their forces.